username038196/inferless-onboarding/README.md

 - infer - Should take the input and return the pydantic object of type response

 Example files are in the repo

+### Optionally

+You can use the runtime file to add custom apt or pip packages, You can create a runtime in inferless and use it with multiple models